 The date for your wedding has been finalized and you are super excited about it.
-You can hardly wait to feast your eyes on your beautiful wedding pictures.
+You can hardly wait to feast your eyes on your beautiful wedding photographs.

 The next question that would be playing on your mind would be when should you start this exercise?
 The answer is as soon as possible.
 Because the sooner you have clarity the sooner you can start interacting with your photographers at a deeper leve.